xrdocs/8000/_tutorials/cisco-8000-peering-telemetry-demo.md

 # Grafana Dashboard

-The Grafana dashboard used for the demo is attached in the github as a JSON file.
-It can be imported into your own environment.
+The Grafana dashboard used for the demo has been exported in JSON and uploaded into the [xrdocs.io GitHub repo](https://raw.githubusercontent.com/xrdocs/8000/gh-pages/8000%20Peering%20Telemetry%20Dashboard.json).
+It can be imported in your own environment.
 Following parameters must be adapted:
 - datasource: you must put your own TSDB, configured in Grafana
 - source: you must put your exact device hostname